Lab Members

 aludwig@ntu.edu.sg

-I studied Biology in Muenster, Germany, with an emphasis on Biochemistry, Molecular and Cellular Biology.
-For my PhD I joined Peter Sonderegger’s lab in Zurich, Switzerland, where I worked on axonal transport mechanisms.
-I then moved to the UK to carry out a postdoc with Ben Nichols at the MRC-LMB in Cambridge.
-The focus here was to understand the assembly mechanisms and functions of plasma membrane microdomains defined by flotillin and caveolin proteins.
-In 2013 I joined as a Senior Research Fellow the School of Biological Sciences (SBS) at NTU to continue my work on the structure and assembly of the protein coat that shapes caveolae and to establish new research projects on the organisation and functions of the epithelial cell polarity proteins.
+I studied Biology in Muenster (Germany), with a major in Biochemistry, Molecular and Cellular Biology.
+Having obtained my PhD from the University of Zurich (Switzerland) I joined the lab of Ben Nichols at the MRC-LMB in Cambridge, UK.
+After my postdoc with Ben, I moved to Singapore to join SBS as a Senior Research Fellow.
+I continued my work on the structure and assembly of the protein coat that shapes caveolae and established new research projects on the molecular and functional organisation of the epithelial cell polarity proteins.
 Since January 2019 I lead my independent research group at the School of Biological Sciences (SBS).
 The lab is located at the NTU Institute of Structural Biology (NISB).

 Maryam Jameelah (MSc, Research Associate)